Recruiting a new post-doctoral fellow. Please contact

 The Gan-Or lab for neurogenetics is focused on identifying genetic causes and modifiers of neurological disorders.
 Using advanced genetic methods such as whole-genome and whole-exome sequencing, targeted next generation sequencing, genome-wide association studies, RNA sequencing and more, we study the genetic and molecular basis of diseases such as Parkinson's disease, REM sleep behavior disorder, restless legs syndrome, dementia with Lewy-bodies, multiple system atrophy, hereditary spastic paraplegia and others.
 Another major focus of the lab is using genetics and machine learning approaches to better predict disease progression, and to design and analyze clinical trials.

-GBA mutations are important in REM sleep behavior disorder (accepted for publication in Neurology 2020, preprint available here).
+GBA mutations are important in REM sleep behavior disorder (published in Neurology 2020, read the paper here).

 Using GWAS data, in collaboration with the NIH and the International Parkinson's Disease Genomics Consortium (IPDGC), we have identified genetic modifiers of GBA-associated Parkinson's disease (published in Brain 2020, read the paper here).

 TMEM175 is an important gene in the different synucleinopathies, and is a potential modifier of GBA activity in humans (published in Annals of Neurology 2020, read the paper here).

 We collaborated in the world's largest GWAS on Parkinson's disease, which identified numerous novel genomic loci associated with the disease (published in Lancet Neurology 2019, read the paper here).

 We participated in the discovery of a novel gene causing hereditary spastic paraplegia, UBAP1 (published in The American Journal of Human Genetics 2019, read the paper here).